Rikkopanda/portfolio/README.md

 This portfolio shows the projects I worked on during the study and also a couple hobby projects.

-## What I'm up to
-Interested in developing and learning mechanical/mechatronic engineering && software related to automation/machinery.

-🔍 I am looking for work!

 ## Project links
 Mechatronics projects:
 [cnc mill](https://github.com/Rikkopanda/portfolio/blob/main/diy_cnc/README.md)